Love Don't Cost a Thing (song): Live performances

-In February 2010, she performed the song at the Sanremo Music Festival in Italy, along with multiple other hits.
+In February 2010, Lopez performed the song at the Sanremo Music Festival 2010 in Italy, along with multiple other hits.
 Soraya Roberts of the New York Daily News commented that her dance moves weren't "highly complicated" because she was restricted by a tight leather catsuit.
 On October 22, 2011, she performed "Love Don't Cost a Thing" during a special concert which commemorated the 15th anniversary of the Mohegan Sun Arena.
 The song was included on the set list for her first world tour, 2012's Dance Again World Tour.
 Elise Vout of the Australian MTV News gave her performance of the song a positive review, "Working her bodacious booty under the lavish firework and pyrotechnic display, she put Kim Kardashian and Nicki Minaj to shame as she performed 'Love Don’t Cost A Thing'."

 Lopez performed the track along with several other hits during a July 2013 concert in Hyde Park, London.
 In March 2014, she sang "Love Don't Cost a Thing" during her concert at the Dubai World Cup.
 In June of that year, Lopez performed the song during a concert in The Bronx which marked fifteen years since the release of her first album On the 6.
 Three months later, performed the song again at the 2014 Singapore Grand Prix, as part of a 90-minute set.
-At her "The Best Is Yet To Come" concert which took place on New Year's Eve 2014 in Caesars Palace, Lopez included "Love Don't Cost a Thing" on her setlist.
+At her The Best Is Yet To Come concert which took place on New Year's Eve 2014 in Caesars Palace, Lopez included "Love Don't Cost a Thing" on her setlist.
 She later performed the song as part of her medley during the 2018 MTV Video Music Awards on August 20, 2018, at Radio City Music Hall in New York City.

 Elements of the song were featured in Lopez's performance during the Super Bowl LIV halftime show.